Laibahh07/Iris-classification/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork this repo and submit pull requests.

-icense – you are free to use and modify it.

 💡 Made with ❤️ using Python, Pandas, Seaborn, and Scikit-Learn.

-Do you want me to also prepare a .gitignore file (so things like __pycache__ or .ipynb_checkpoints don’t clutter your repo)?

-ChatGPT can make mistakes.
-Check important info.